0

 Risen from Ashes – Alvar Aalto And Post-War Rovaniemi

 Rovaniemi suffered badly in World War II, as approximately 90 percent of buildings in the town centre were destroyed in 1944.
-The rebuilding process started quickly after the tragedy, and was led by Alvar Aalto (1898-1976), who is widely regarded as one of Finland’s national architects.
+The rebuilding process started quickly after the tragedy.
+Rovaniemi is proud to have several major features designed by Alvar Aalto, one of Finland’s foremost architects.
+Aalto’s genius vision was to build the town to be the shape of a reindeer’s head.

 A Wider Front of Architects